 Parallel and Contraparallel Aspects

 Declination-axis aspects are an independent channel in the chart.
 A parallel is two bodies at the same declination; a contraparallel is two bodies at mirrored declinations across the celestial equator.
-Both were part of the classical tradition, fell out of common use in the nineteenth century, and returned to standard practice in the twentieth.
+They are modern practical techniques built on a real sky coordinate, and they should be read alongside ordinary zodiacal aspects.

 How parallels work

 A parallel occurs when two bodies share the same declination within an orb of typically 1°.
 North-north parallels (+15° with +15°) and south-south parallels (-10° with -10°) both count.
-The aspect behaves like a conjunction on the declination axis: the two bodies occupy the same celestial latitude, so they radiate from the same horizon band and share their daily arc through the sky.
+The aspect behaves like a conjunction on the declination axis: the two bodies occupy the same distance north or south of the celestial equator.

 Practitioners working in this tradition treat a parallel as a reinforcement of whatever the bodies signify.
-It often coincides with strong zodiacal aspects — a conjunction with a parallel is a louder conjunction, a trine with a parallel a more stable trine.
+It often coincides with strong zodiacal aspects.
+A conjunction with a parallel is a louder conjunction, a trine with a parallel a more stable trine.
 Where parallels become most distinctive is when they appear in the absence of a zodiacal aspect entirely.
-Two bodies at 5° Leo and 29° Aquarius share no zodiacal aspect at all, but if they both sit at +15° declination they are in exact parallel, and on the ground that tends to read as strong chemistry that a standard synastry report did not flag.
+Two bodies at 5° Leo and 29° Aquarius share no zodiacal aspect at all, but if they both sit at +15° declination they are in exact parallel, which gives the reader a real secondary contact to consider.

 How contraparallels work

 A contraparallel occurs when two bodies have equal but opposite declinations: +12° paired with -12°, or +25° with -25°.
 The aspect functions as a declination-axis opposition.
-The bodies are matched in intensity but poled against each other across the celestial equator.
+The bodies are matched in distance from the equator but placed on opposite sides of it.

 Why parallels matter even without a zodiacal aspect

 Ecliptic longitude and declination are two independent coordinates.
 A chart with no zodiacal aspect between two bodies can still have a tight parallel or contraparallel between them.
-Synastry reports that only scan longitude miss those pairings entirely, and since parallels often correlate with chemistry that doesn’t show up in the sign analysis, the gap is consequential.
+Synastry reports that only scan longitude miss those pairings entirely, and since parallels often add contacts that do not show up in sign analysis, the gap can matter.

 The simplest reading practice is to run the declination aspect list alongside the standard aspect list.
 Where the two agree, the pairing is amplified.
 Where the declination list reports an aspect that the zodiacal list does not, the pairing is structurally present but operates outside the framing that a sign-based read would emphasize.